sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/order_status.JPG)

 ## Admin CRUD pages for Products
+A superuser is granted access to add or edit a product from both the front end and back end (Django admin) of the website.
 Related user story:
 * As the website Administrator I would like to be able to add, view, edit and delete products [#32](https://github.com/sherryrich/gymbag/issues/32)
 ### Adding a product as a superuser